A kit with the circuit board parts for this circuit is available from CirKits.com.

 The photo above shows the how the output inversion modification was done to the LVD1 kit's circuit board.
 The IC2 side of R9 (1K) and R15 (10K) are interchanged to invert the output logic.
 A piece of insulated tubing has been used on the long lead of R15 to insure against short circuits.

 The functions of RV1 and RV3 will be swapped, RV1 becomes the "on voltage" adjustment and RV3 becomes the "off voltage" adjustment.
 Resistor R6 should be changed from 47K to 39K, this will raise the voltage range of RV1 to 11-14V so that the remote charger can be shut off at a higher battery voltage.
-Note that when using the LVD1 in this mode, the left switch should always be left in the "Auto On" position.
+Note that when using the LVD1 in this mode, switch S2 should always be left in the "Auto On" position.

 Back to FC's Solar Circuits page.